Permafrost/TundraTN/README.md

 // This schema describes the structure for derivative rules used by tundra.tn:derive. tundra.tn.schema:derivative;

+// A compatible superset of wm.tn.rec:ProfileSummary and wm.tn.rec:Profile, with some developer-
+// friendly formats for all the external IDs, extended fields, and delivery methods. tundra.tn.schema:profile;

 // Filter services used by tundra.tn:derive must implement this specification.
 The filter service
 // is allowed to edit the $derivative rule, so that it may disable the rule by setting
 // $derivative/enabled? to 'false', or specify a different sender or receiver. tundra.tn.schema.derivative:filter;

+// Translation services used by tundra.tn:translate can implement this specification.
+//
+//   - $document is the parsed bizdoc content for translation.
+This is the default name
+//     for this input parameter.
+The actual name of the parameter can be changed using
+//     tundra.tn:translate's $service.input parameter, which allows the use of
+//     tundra.tn:translate with existing mapping services.
+//
+//   - $translation is the translated content which will be routed back to Trading Networks
+//     as a new document.
+This is the default name for this output parameter.
+The actual
+//     name of the parameter can be changed using the tundra.tn:translate's $service.output
+//     parameter, which allows the use of tundra.tn:translate with existing mapping services. tundra.tn.schema:translator;
 ```

 ## Contributions